 Thornton earned a BFA in Painting and Sculpture from Longwood College (currently Longwood University), Farmville, VA.
 She is the recipient of numerous awards including the 2010 Best in Show award for New Works - Artspace Artists Association Annual Juried Exhibition.
 Her work has been included in many solo and group exhibitions including at Lee Hansley Gallery, Raleigh, NC; the Rocky Mount Art Center, Rocky Mount, NC; the Fine Arts Institute, Kalamazoo, MI; Cedar Creek Gallery, Creedmoor, NC; and the Morgan Glass Gallery, Pittsburgh, PA.
-Thornton's work has also been published in Lark Publication's 500 Cups.
+Thornton's work has also been published in Lark Publication's 500 Cups organization.
+Artists are accepted into the membership through a jury process that occurs twice per year.
+The exhibit represents work created within the past twelve months.
+The exhibit is an opportunity for Artspace Artists to present their most current and innovative work.

 Since 2003, Garrett Scales has created his work from hand-cut stencils and spray paint.
 Drawing from nature and his love of anthropology, Scales has begun to shape his portrait work to follow the lines and flaws of the human body, providing his subjects and the surrounding environments with an imaginative presence.
-Where the Wyle Things Are presents a body of work Scales developed during six months spent at Artspace as the Regional Emerging Artist-in-Residence.
+Where the Wyle Things Are presents a body of work Scales developed during six